All Episodes

 I went back and got the transcript.

-I think there's a section towards the end where Trump goes through ten lessons of life that he has learned that I think is so remarkable that I'm encouraging the administration to find ways to get it distributed.
+I think there's a section towards the end where Trump goes through 10 lessons of life that he has learned that I think is so remarkable that I'm encouraging the administration to find ways to get it distributed.

 I mean, it is the essence of an intelligent, serious conservatism at a personal level.

-And he decided to fight back, and he he made it his mission, and he put all his chips in the middle of the table, and it was either the White House or frankly, in my view, the big house.
+And he decided to fight back, and he made it his mission, and he put all his chips in the middle of the table.

-It was no in between.
+It was nowhere in between.

-And he laid it on the line for his country for what he believed in and just being the fighter that he is, and and that's what the sh the shock and awe that we see politically every day.
+And he laid it on the line for his country, for what he believed in, and just being the fighter that he is.

 Well, that's right.

-And here's the guy who is a billionaire, who is the president of the United States, who has survived assassination attempts, uh impeachment attempts, efforts to put him in jail, and he is literally at one point in the speech sharing and it's very effective.
+And here's the guy who is a billionaire, who is the president of the United States, who has survived assassination attempts, impeachment attempts, efforts to put him in jail.

-And and it was a reminder to me that Trump is much more a cultural figure with political consequences than he is a traditional political figure.
+And it was a reminder to me that Trump is much more a cultural figure with political consequences than he is a traditional political figure.

-He the reason he resonates is he speaks to the very core of American values, to the work ethic, to a belief in a better future, to a willingness to do what it takes to win.
+The reason he resonates is he speaks to the very core of American values, to the work ethic, to a belief in a better future, to a willingness to do what it takes to win.

 You know what?

-In many ways I see a lot of similarities in you.
+In many ways, I see a lot of similarities in you.

-I remember one speech you gave, I am a genuine revolutionary.
+I am a genuine revolutionary.

 You know the speech that I'm referring to.